opsolving/.github/profile/README.md

 # 📦 Opsolving Helm Charts

-This repository provides a collection of **open-source Helm charts** for widely used services and components.
+A collection of **open-source Helm charts** for widely used services and components.
-The charts are designed as community-driven alternatives to commercial offerings after Bitnami charts became paid.
+Created as community-driven alternatives after Bitnami charts moved to a commercial model.

 ---